leoriviera/contained/packages/frontend/README.md

 ## Contributing

+Install dependencies using `yarn`.

-To run locally, install the dependencies at the monorepo level, and then run `yarn start` in this directory.
+Run `yarn start` in this directory.